viant/datly/doc/README.md

 Datly is runtime agnostic and can be deployed as standalone app, or AWS Lambda, Google cloud function, Google Cloud run.
 Entry point with deployment example are define under [Runtime](../gateway/runtime)

+Datly deployment is entails datly binary deployment with initial rule set, follow by just rule synchronization.

 On both autonomous and custom mode 'datly' uses set of rule, and plugins.
 On cloud deployment these assets are stored on cloud storage, thus to reduce cold start or rule changes detection and reload it's recommend to set flag "UseCacheFS" in the datly config.
-This setting would enable daytly to use **datly.pkg.gz** cache file, storing all underlying assets.
-Cache file is created every time it's deleted from a file storage.
+This setting instructs daytly to use **datly.pkg.gz** cache file, for all underlying assets.
+Cache is created every time a cache file is deleted from a file storage.

 #### Generating pre-packaged datly rule